Hanna Berger: After the war and becoming famous

 After the war she worked as a dance critic and a dancing and film screenplay author.
 On the 16 May 1945, Berger re-founded the anti-authoritarian Vienna Children's Theatre of which Christine Ostermayer, Klaus Löwitsch and Gerhard Senft had been known, a position she held until 1950.
 On 15 September, she opened the theatre with the play "The Brave Little Tailor".
 On 15 June 1945, for the first time, Berger danced in the Great Concert Hall in Vienna with the dance "Solidarity Song" (Solidaritätslied).
 It had been written by Brecht and Eisler for the Kuhle Wampe film.
-The music was sang by the choir of the Free Austrian Youth.
+The music was sung by the choir of the Free Austrian Youth.
 In October, she was appointed to the position of dance teacher at the Vienna University of Music and Performing Arts.
 In November 1945, she took an active part in the first post-war elections in Austria and became a well known figure.

 In 1946, Berger discovered that Fritz Cremer was still imprisoned, in Yugoslavia and managed to get help from the Communist Party of Austria to free him.
 Cremer arrived in Vienna in the autumn of 1946.
 In 1950, Cremer moved to the German Democratic Republic and took over the master class at the Academy of the Arts which effectively ended their relationship.